Relapse Prevention Plan

 Is Relapse Normal?

-Sometimes.
+Yes, it is quite common.
 Your risk of relapsing increases significantly if you stop participating in your treatment program.
 The National Institute on Drug Abuse (NIDA) reports that the relapse rates for substance use disorders are comparable to those of other chronic conditions such as hypertension and asthma.

 Even though relapse occurs in an estimated 40% to 60% of those in recovery, this does not suggest that therapy is ineffective.
 Instead, it indicates that the current course of treatment should be reconsidered.